What Is Quantitative Modeling?

 With its ability to break down data sets, quantitative modeling becomes crucial for forecasting financial trends.

 Making accurate predictions is essential within the world of finance, and quantitative modeling serves this very purpose.
-Methods like data clustering isolate certain variables, which enables researchers to spot specific patterns.
-For finance, this technique can expose illegal activity and create a safer marketplace.
+Methods like data clustering isolate certain variables, enabling researchers to spot specific patterns.
+For finance, this technique can aid efforts to expose illegal activity and create a safer marketplace.

 What Are the Characteristics of Quantitative Research?